 Common Misconceptions

 Clarifying these ensures the method remains evidence-informed.
-Some teachers believe productive failure is about letting pupils find the answer entirely on their own.
+Some teachers believe productive failure is about letting learners find the answer entirely on their own.
 This is incorrect.
-Pure discovery learning often fails because it lacks guidance and can lead to pupils encoding misconceptions (Mayer, 2004).
+Pure discovery learning often fails because it lacks guidance and can lead to learners encoding misconceptions (Mayer, 2004).
 Productive failure always includes a high-quality, explicit instruction phase.

 The expertise reversal effect (Sweller, 2007) suggests that what works for novices does not always work for experts.
-Pupils who are completely new to a domain may find productive failure too taxing for their working memory.
-It is often most effective when pupils have some basic components of knowledge but have not yet seen how to combine them.
-Teachers should use more direct instruction for absolute beginners and move towards productive failure as pupils gain foundational understanding.
+Learners who are completely new to a domain may find productive failure too taxing for their

 Science: Natural Selection